Blog / Concrete Contracting

 Many "bad concrete" complaints are really base and drainage problems.
 Before signing a contract, confirm your Park City contractor has a defined plan for:

-If you want fewer cracks, fewer dips, and fewer drainage surprises, prioritize the contractor who is most specific about prep — not the one who promises "no cracks."
+If you want fewer cracks, dips, and drainage surprises, prioritize the contractor who is most specific about prep.
+Be wary of anyone promising "no cracks."
 All concrete can crack; good planning controls where and how it happens.

 Bids and contracts: how to compare scope, not just price